The issue of child safety is crucial. Most people would undoubtedly agree on this.

 The IIHS has given this booster seat a Best Bet after evaluating it.
 As most Britax car seats, the Frontier 85 is equipped with the True Side Impact Protection.
 It is constructed with energy-absorbing foam lining and base that reduce the crash energy greatly in the event of a collision.

 Frontier 85 is also very expensive, although not to the same level as the Foonf seat.
-This booster would cost you approximately $458.
-The price is completely justified.
+This booster would cost you a lot but the price is completely justified.

 How to choose a car seat